-138 Similar to the Eighth Amendment to the U.S. Constitution, Article 16 of the Maryland Constitution's Declaration of Rights provides "[t]hat sanguinary Laws ought to be avoided as far as it is consistent with the safety of the State; and no Law to inflict cruel and unusual pains and penalties ought to be made in any case, or at any time."
+139 Similar to the Eighth Amendment to the U.S. Constitution, Article 16 of the Maryland Constitution's Declaration of Rights provides "[t]hat sanguinary Laws ought to be avoided as far as it is consistent with the safety of the State; and no Law to inflict cruel and unusual pains and penalties ought to be made in any case, or at any time."
 Md.
 Const.
 Decl. of Rts. art.
 16.

-Amendment protections available to a convicted prisoner").
+These rights extend to individuals being detained prior to trial.
+See, e.g., City of Revere v.
+Mass.
+Gen. Hosp., 463 U.S. 239, 244 (1983)) ("the Fourteenth Amendment affords pretrial detainees protections 'at least as great as the Eighth Amendment protections available to a convicted prisoner").
 Under the Fourteenth Amendment, the governmental interest in depriving an individual of liberty (e.g., via pretrial detention) must outweigh its curtailment of an individual's fundamental rights.
 See United States v.
 Salerno, 481 U.S. 739, 748, 750 (1987).

 As the Supreme Court has emphasized, "[t]here is no iron curtain drawn between the Constitution and the prisons of this country."
 Wolff v.
 McDonnell, 418 U.S. 539, 555-56 (1974).
 Under the current circumstances, releasing people in the categories listed above is necessary to dramatically reduce the number of incarcerated individuals and the threat of disastrous outbreaks.
 2. Absent the requested relief, there is no other adequate legal remedy.
 Under the current circumstances, the only adequate remedy is one that compels implementation of immediate measures to reduce the risk of COVID-19 transmission in prisons, the most important of which is reduction of the population density of Maryland's correctional facilities to a level that allows such facilities to implement the CDC Guidelines pertaining to social distancing and hygiene.

 Other than granting this writ, there is no other adequate legal remedy to grant this relief.
-Considering this Court's March 25, 2020, order limiting all state courts to "emergency operations," 139 the courts do not have the resources to adjudicate thousands of petitions for habeas corpus on an emergency basis.
-Given the rate at which the virus is spreading, even if the courts were willing to entertain emergency habeas petitions from the thousands of at-risk individuals, the amount of time it would take for courts to consider such all such petitions on a case-bycase basis could ultimately amount to no relief at all for most individuals.
+Considering this Court's March 25, 2020, order limiting all state courts to "emergency operations,"140 the courts do not have the resources to adjudicate thousands of petitions for habeas corpus on an emergency basis.
+Given the rate at which the virus is spreading, even if the courts were willing to entertain emergency habeas petitions from the thousands of at-risk individuals, the amount of time it would take for courts to consider such all such petitions on a case-by-case basis could ultimately amount to no relief at all for most individuals.
 As the Supreme Court has held, the Due Process Clause dictates that a person deprived of a property or liberty interest must be afforded an adequate hearing at a "meaningful time" and in a "meaningful manner."
 See Fuentes v.
-Shevlin, 407 U.S. 67, 80 (1972).
-And "[a]t some point, a delay in the post-[deprivation] hearing would become a constitutional violation."
-Cleveland Bd. of Educ. v.
-Loudermill, 470 U.S. 532, 547 (1985) (citing Barry v.
-Barchi, 443 U.S. 55, 66 (1979)).
+Shevlin, 407